Kingxukai/linux/Documentation/arch/arm/keystone/overview.rst

 	K2L EVM:
 		k2l-evm.dts

-The device tree documentation for the keystone machines are located at
+The device tree documentation for the woke keystone machines are located at

         Documentation/devicetree/bindings/arm/keystone/keystone.txt